We have included this page so that our translate button can work on this important content

 We will always listen to any concerns and try to resolve them but should staff feel unable to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled in the school, they can use the NSPCC helpline The NSPCC’s ‘What you can do to report abuse dedicated helpline or call 0800 028 0285 – line is available from 8am-8pm, Mon-Fri or email: firstname.lastname@example.org

-If the school have concerns with the way other agencies are handling a safeguarding concern, then we will follow the Lincolnshire LSCP Professional Resolution and Escalation Protocol the LSCP Professional Resolution & Escalation Protocol.
-This allows us to open up a dialogue with other professionals and resolve any issues in an open and honest approach and in the best interest of the child.
+If there is a concern from within school about how a safeguarding concern is being handled or the school have concerns with the way other agencies are handling a safeguarding concern, then we will follow the Lincolnshire LSCP Professional Resolution & Escalation Protocol.
+This allows us to open up a dialogue with other professionals and resolve any issues in an open and honest approach and in the best interests of the child.

 Child Protection Procedures